 Kenneth J. Ryan, Ph.D.

 Dr. Kenneth Ryan, California State University - Fresno, Department of Criminology, is an international expert in intelligence theory and government policy.
 Before coming to Fresno State he served as President of STS International, LLC, a consulting firm to government and the defense industry.
 STS International provided expertise in intelligence organizational structures and fusion/joint intelligence center operations to 3 of the Big 5 defense contractors in America.
 In this corporate role, Dr. Ryan served as CEO of the Intellico Group, a consortium of intelligence providers supporting technical advancements in analysis.
-In addition, Dr. Ryan was statistician and exhibit coordinator for the United Nations Security Council Committee on Francophone Africa and later served as principal advisor to the Coalition Provisional Authority in Iraq regarding post-war governance structures.
+In addition, Dr. Ryan was statistician and exhibit coordinator for the United Nations Security Council Committee on Francophone Africa and later served as principal advisor to the UN Coalition Provisional Authority in Iraq regarding post-war governance structures.
 Earlier in his career, he worked in policing and as a government executive (SAC) in investigations and intelligence.
 He also has served on the boards of directors of five corporations and one government agency.